Welcome to EYFS 2022-23

 The week was rounded off with a visit from the Easter Bunny.
 The children couldn't believe their eyes.
 Many were heard to say: "I've never seen the Easter Bunny before!"

-The Easter Bunny kindly brought us eggs so we spent a lovely afternoon hunting in the Forest School area for hidden eggs.
-Needless to say, they did not last long!
+The Easter Bunny kindly brought us eggs so even though it was raining we still went on an Easter egg hunt underneath our canopy area.
+Needless to say, the eggs did not last long!

 Happy Easter to all our Woodville families.
 We hope you have a relaxing Easter break.

 Letter formation is the ability to form letters correctly.

 It is an essential skill for children to be taught and practised regularly in order to become more confident.
 There are different styles of letter formation, including print, pre-cursive and cursive letters.